Blood oxygen saturation levels evaluate the effectiveness and intensity of workouts and imply fundamental health and disease hazards.

 - Fresh Air.
 Increase the amount of oxygen that you breathe.
 Exercise outside often, open windows, and increase the number of live plants at home and office to improve fresh oxygen intake.

 - Diet.
-Foods high in chlorophyll, such as raw fruits, green vegetables, seeds and nuts, add more oxygen to the blood and increase SpO2 levels over time.
+Foods high in chlorophyll, such as raw fruits, green vegetables, seeds, and nuts, add more oxygen to the blood and increase SpO2 levels over time.

 Biostrap can help you track this important biometric.* Understanding blood oxygen levels is not only helpful for those who exercise; it is also imperative for those who may suffer from low blood oxygen levels, such as those diagnosed with Sleep Apnea.
+Many happy customers agree that Biostrap is the Best Fitness Tracker with an Oxygen Monitor.

 *Biostrap is not intended for the diagnosis or treatment of medical conditions.